Our brains are wired for survival, not for happiness. Unfortunate, but true! And an important starting point as we explore how to deal with stress.

 A little bit of context: how our brains work

-Through-out our evolution, we’ve survived if we were able to recognize threats.
+Through-out our evolution we’ve survived by recognize threats.
 Particularly physical threats.
 If we noticed the long grass moving at the edge of our vision, we had a couple of options.
 We could assume it was the wind, or we could assume it was a dangerous threat to our safety, a predator moving through the grass.

 Probably 9 times out of 10 it was the wind, but we survived by always assuming it was a dangerous threat.
 As a result, we’re wired to recognize threats and problems, and we see them even when they aren’t there.

 We’re wired for survival, not for happiness.